Henry Jenkins (longevity claimant): Biography

 Blush not, marble, to rescue from oblivion the memory of Henry Jenkins, a person obscure in birth, but of a life truly memorable, for he was enriched with the goods of nature if not of fortune, and happy in the duration if not the variety of his enjoyments.
 And though the partial world despised and disregarded his low and humble state, the equal eye of Providence beheld and blessed it with a patriarch's health and length of days, to teach mistaken man these blessings are entailed on temperance, a life of labour, and a mind at ease.
 He lived to the amazing age of 169; was interred here, December 6, 1670, and had this justice done to his memory, 1743.

-In 1829, the journal The Mirror of Literature claimed that if Jenkins had followed his legal obligations, during his life he would have changed his religion eight times, between the reigns of Henry VII and Charles II.
+In 1829, the journal The Mirror of Literature noted that, if Jenkins' longevity claims are to be believed, had he followed his legal obligations during his life he would have changed his religion eight times, between the reigns of Henry VII and Charles II.

 T. H. White's science fiction novel The Master: An Adventure Story (1957) compares the eponymous character, aged 150, with Jenkins.

 The village of Kirkby Malzeard, North Yorkshire, had a pub named Henry Jenkins after him, until it closed on 29 June 2008.